Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of LibSass version 3.5.3.
+   1. Added support of LibSass version 3.5.3;
+   2. In compilation options was added one new property - `AdditionalImportExtensions` (default `.css`).

    ============
    PROJECT SITE